pha3z/CSharp_ElegantErrors/README.md

   //If it failed:
   return R<YourReturnType>.Err("Could not do something.
 There as a problem.");

+  //Or maybe you do something that could cause an exception: try
+  {
+    //Do some code that may fail
+  }
+  catch(Exception ex)
+  {
+    //Notice that you can pass the exception to Err() method
+    //The exception will be available to the consumer if consumer wants to examine it. return R<YourReturnType.Err("Could not do it this way either!
+There was a problem!", ex);
+  }

   //else you'll have some code that produces a return object (or primitive) var yourNewObject = new YourReturnType();
   return R.Ok(yourNewObject);
 }```

+Now that you've built your method this way, consumers who call YourMethod() will see that it returns an R of some T. This makes it obvious that it may fail.
+Remember, make sure you handle exceptions inside YourMethod().
+The key is that you're making it so consumers don't have to worry about your method throwing an Exception.
+Instead they know it will always return an R and they can check the Success/Error of it.